n0t1me/Powershell-in-a-month-of-lunches/ch5.md

 filter applies the filter before the objects are collected, exclude removes the objects matching the filter after they are collected, and include removes non-matchin objects after the collection

 Author's answer:
-Filter uses the PSProvider�s filter capability, which not all providers support.
+Filter uses the PSProvider's filter capability, which not all providers support.
 You can't use it in the registry, for example)